Xsharath11/obsidian-vault/Second-Brain/005 Rust/General Rust notes.md

 Cargo is Rust's package manager and build system
 It is used to download libraries and build them etc

+*mut*: mutability
+- basically we cannot redeclare variables which are not mutable *const*:
+- variables in Rust are immutable by default.
+- So why do we need constants?
+- **We cannot mutate a const**
+- const variables must **ALWAYS** be type annotated
+- const variables can only be set to a constant:
+	- 100_000
+	- "ABC"
+	- It cannot be set to for example, a return value of a function

 *Start a Rust Project*: `cargo new <Name>`
 - This generates a `src` directory and a `Cargo.toml` file
 - `Cargo.lock` stores versions of the dependencies